charperbonaroo/agreements/README.md

-# agreements
+# Agreements
-Various contracts and agreements we use
+Various contracts and agreements we use.